davkk/masters-thesis/typst/main.typ

 == Efficiency influence in 1D vs. 2D

-To quantify the influence of efficiency corrections, I have computed the unweighted $chi^2$ values between the MC truth and the corrected correlation functions.
-For both 1D and 2D corrections, I have compared the resulting angular correlation functions using ROOT's `Chi2Test` method.
+This section quantifies the influence of efficiency corrections by comparing the unweighted $chi^2$ values between the MC truth and the corrected correlation functions.
+The comparison relies on ROOT's `Chi2Test` method, applied for both 1D and 2D corrections.
 As shown in @fig:chisq-comparison, the results suggest a consistent improvement in corrected functions when applying for two dimensions, across all analyzed particle pairs.

 #figure(
   pdf("../data/chisq_test.pdf", width: 90%),
   caption: [
-    Comparison of the chi-squared values for truth vs. 1D and truth vs. 2D corrections.
+    Comparison of the chi-squared values for truth vs. no corrections, truth vs. 1D and truth vs. 2D corrections.
   ],
 ) <fig:chisq-comparison>

+// TODO: say more about chi-squared test results

 = Correction on real data